NaszvadiG/cim-xa/README.md

 A distribution, by Titanium Opensystems, l.c., including the popular CodeIgniter framework (Version 2.1.4) and many extensions.
 You may find this distribution helpful if your situation includes one or more of the following:

-- You need PDO for cross-DBMS compatibility or HipHopVM [Idiorm]
+- You need PDO for cross-DBMS compatibility [Idiorm]
-- You need support for SQL prepared statements [Idiorm]
+- You need easy-to-use support for SQL prepared statements [Idiorm]
 - You need or simply prefer a more mainstream ORM approach {Idiorm, optionally, Paris]
-- You need a fully RESTful server implementation capability
+- You need a fully RESTful server implementation capability*
-- You need to integrate with JavaScript or a JS MVC framework*
+- You need to integrate with JavaScript or a JS MVC framework**
 - You need simple template inheritance without messy compile steps [PHPTI]
 - You need simple templates that auto-escape output [Savant3]
 - You need complex templates -- themes, modules, partial views [CI-Template]